Optimum Large Cap Growth Fund seeks long-term growth of capital.

-P. Robert Bartolo, a Vice President with T. Rowe Price, is primarily responsible for the day-to-day management of T. Rose Price’s share of the Fund’s assets.
-Bartolo is Chairman of T. Rowe Price’s Investment Advisory Committee, which develops and executes the Fund's investment program.
-He joined T. Rowe Price in 2002 and his investment experience dates from 1997.
-He has held his Fund responsibilities since October 2007.
+Joseph B. Fath is primarily responsible for the day-to-day management of T. Rowe Price’s share of the Fund’s assets.
+Fath is Chairman of T. Rowe Price’s Investment Advisory Committee, which develops and executes the Fund's investment program.
+He joined T. Rowe Price in 2002 as an equity research analyst and, since 2008, has assisted other T. Rowe Price portfolio managers in managing the firm's U.S. large-cap growth strategies.
+Fath has held his Fund responsibilities since January 2014.

 Fred Alger Management, Inc.